arenawebrd/wordpress-docker/README.md

 # docker
-Docker-compose: WordPress + Mysql + phpMyAdmin + Mailhog
+Docker-compose: WordPress + Mysql + phpMyAdmin + Mailhog.

-Only for test
+Only for test.

 For mailhog to work, you need to install the "lab-mailhog" plugin in WordPress.